Bachelor of Technology (Computing Studies)

 - Campus: City campus

-This program allows you to build a solid foundation in programming and information technology (IT), while also offering you the flexibility to engage with non-IT topics so you can build your own degree.
+This program allows you to build a solid foundation in programming and information technology (IT), while offering you the flexibility to engage with non-IT topics so you can build your own degree.

 You must do a minimum of 65% computer science and IT courses with the rest drawn from courses in related discipline areas including: